KMC-70/kaos/README.md

 ```

 ### Configure the database
-In order for KAOS to run it needs to be connected to a PSQL database.
-For convenience two scripts
+In order for KAOS to run, it needs to be connected to a PSQL database.
+For convenience, two scripts
-have been included in  the `scripts` directory to automatically set up the PSQL instances and create
+have been included in  the `scripts` directory to automatically set up the PSQL instances,
-the databases and users expected by the default configs for KAOS.
+the databases, and users expected by the default configs for KAOS.

 If another PSQL config is required with different users and database names then
 `kaos/settings_test.cfg` and `kaos/settings.cfg` must also be modified to point KAOS to the new DB.